 Why Undertake a Mobility & Bus Redesign?

-Westchester County has been studying ways to better align the county’s mobility network with the needs of its residents, workers, and visitors.
-This study has examined the region’s transportation services, demographics, employment trends, mobility conditions, and other factors.
-The study aims to better match transportation services with current and future travel needs.
+Westchester County undertook this study to better align the county’s mobility network with the needs of its residents, workers, and visitors.
+The study examined the region’s transportation services, demographics, employment trends, mobility conditions, and other factors.
+The study recommended ways to better match transportation services with current and future travel needs.

 Goals for the Mobility Plan

 Design a high-performing, reliable, and easy-to-understand transportation system, emphasizing speed, convenience, directness, reliability, and comfort.

 Create a family of service options to right size mobility services for Westchester’s many travel markets.